 - SqCWD continued to monitor streamflow and shallow groundwater levels near Soquel Creek. - Analyses of these data are not included in this report, but it is recommended that the data are analyzed regularly in a separate report, particularly as new production wells are installed. - SqCWD's finalized its Well Master Plan EIR in 2011 (ESA, 2011).
-The EIR includes measures for monitoring streamflow at Soquel Creek and Aptos Creek, and pumping modifications if baseflow depletion related to future pumping from the proposed O'Neill Ranch Well and Austrian Way Well are detected. - SqCWD submitted a stream monitoring and adaptive management plan for Soquel Creek to Santa Cruz County and National Marine Fisheries Service and began implementation of the plan in partnership with the City of Santa Cruz.
+The EIR includes measures for monitoring streamflow at Soquel Creek and Aptos Creek, and pumping modifications if baseflow depletion related to future pumping from the proposed O'Neill Ranch Well and Austrian Way Well are detected. - SqCWD continued discussions in 2011 with Santa Cruz County and National Marine Fisheries Service regarding a stream monitoring and adaptive management plan for Soquel Creek.
+The plan includes a new shallow monitoring well and stream water level gauge and will be submitted to the resource agencies in 2012.